 But many states treat excessive force cases somewhat differently than typical lawsuits.
 In some jurisdictions, there is a presumption that the officer acted with the necessary level of force that the plaintiff must overcome.
 Additionally, some impose a higher burden of proof than "preponderance of the evidence," instead, requiring the plaintiff to prove a claim of excessive force by "clear and convincing evidence" (a standard higher than "by a preponderance of evidence" but lower than "beyond a reasonable doubt").

 All states agree that an officer can't claim a defense based on the plaintiff being guilty of the crime for which they were arrested.
 But, by the same token, a plaintiff who can prove innocence is more likely to be able to show that the officer's use of force wasn't necessary.

-But another potential challenge for citizens who want to sue the police and the city or county is governmental immunity: States are immune from suit by private citizens in federal court under the 11th Amendment to the U.S. Constitution.
-Additionally, many states have laws immunizing municipalities from equivalent suits.
-Ultimately, whether the government has a viable “immunity” claim depends on the facts of the case and the jurisdiction it’s in.
+Another potential challenge for citizens who want to sue the police department and the city or county is governmental immunity.
+States are immune from suit by private citizens in federal court under the 11th Amendment to the U.S. Constitution.
+Additionally, many states have laws that protect municipalities from liability in equivalent suits.
+Ultimately, whether the government has a viable "immunity" claim depends on the facts of the case and the jurisdiction it's in.

 The law governing excessive force suits can vary greatly from state to state and from state to federal court, especially on issues like the burden of proof and immunity.
-If you or someone close to you has been the victim of excessive force by the police, seek the help of an experienced attorney.
-Only a knowledgeable lawyer will be able to advise you of the applicable law and protect your rights.
+If you or someone close to you has been the victim of excessive force by the police, seek the help of an experienced civil rights attorney.
+A knowledgeable lawyer will be able to advise you of the applicable law and protect your rights.